course-dprep/operating_hrs_and_ratings/README.md

 - Explain the relevance of these findings/product.

 ## Deployment Information
-The project can easily be followed along by this README.md file.
-In here an overview of our research is presented and the questions which will be answered.
-The code in this file can be ran in any Python supported software such as Jupyter notebook or Google colab.
-Following this document from top to bottom all necessary packages and data sets will be loaded.
-This document contains the code to create the shown graphs and excecute the statistical analysis.
+This project is easy to follow using an R Markdown document in the src folder.
+This document clearly presents the overview of our research, the research questions and the methodology.
+All the necessary packages are loaded and the datasets can be found in the data folder.
+The data is stored via Google Drive and can be opened using RStudio.
+The code to create the necessary visualisations and statistical analysis is also included.

 ## Repository Overview